aparnanair91/stratio-certification/README.md

-# stratio-certification - Final Usecase submission by Aparna Nair
+# Stratio Certification - Final Usecase submission by Aparna Nair

 To build an application that will be used by banks, which will filter good and bad client credit scores when receiving a credit request from the user.
 A prediction will be produced for each request hitting the application in a near real-time fashion.
 The credit risk can be identified from the predictions made.
 As an addition the predictions are labelled as Red, Green and Yellow to denote the credit scores.